gggrc/gggrc/README.md

-# 👋 Hi there, I'm Grace Patricia Ananta!
+# 👋 Hi there, I'm Grace!

 Welcome to my GitHub profile!
 I'm a passionate developer who enjoys building practical and impactful software solutions.
 I love working with web technologies, especially using **Next.js**, **Tailwind CSS**, and **Firebase** to create modern, responsive interfaces.